 Sub-Account names for previously deleted Sub-Accounts can be reused.

 The Quota Type available depends on whether a hard quota or soft quota type is enabled.
+If you do not see the Quota Type drop-down, the quota will be a soft quota used for altering only.
+The Quota Type drop-down will appear if your account has hard quotas enabled.
 Most users will have the Soft Quota type enabled.
 The Quota Type is available from the drop-down.
 For example:Optionally, set the following:

 Send Password Reset To Sub-Account Email — Wasabi will send a password reset email to the sub-account.